-I. Purpose
+Purpose

-The Office of Community Standards and Title IX supports the Jacksonville State University mission through remaining student centered and educational in its disciplinary procedures.
+The Office of Community Standards supports the Jacksonville State University mission by remaining student-centered and educational in its disciplinary procedures.
 The Code of Student Conduct is a way for the university to publicly expect all students (undergraduate, graduate, and non-degree seeking on campus or off campus) to maintain standards and respect for the university community.

-The process outlined below is designed to support students who may engage in misconduct through an educational and restorative method.
-The Office of Community Standards and Title IX upholds the general mission and goals of the institution while recognizing and respecting the rights, privileges, and responsibilities of all JSU students.
+The process outlined below is designed to support students who may have engaged in misconduct through an educational and restorative approach.
+The Office of Community Standards upholds the institution's general mission and goals while recognizing and respecting the rights, privileges, and responsibilities of all Jacksonville State University students.